solliancenet/Azure-Machine-Learning-Dev-Guide/model-deployment/real-time-inferencing.md

 ![The ACI deployment is highlighted within the Deployments blade.](media/aml-workspace-deployments-aci.png 'Deployments')

-When you select the compute target, you will see details such as the state (whether it is healthy or in a failed state), the service ID, scoring URI, and other details.
+When you select the deployment, you will see details such as the state (whether it is healthy or in a failed state), the service ID, scoring URI, and other details.
 You also have tabs to view associated models and images.

 ![The deployment details are displayed.](media/aml-workspace-deployment-details.png 'Deployment details')